Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 Perfectly, no doubt.

-And uh anything that I got wrong or anything that needs to be expanded, please email support at freedomain.com.
+And anything that I got wrong or anything that needs to be expanded, please email support at freedomain.com.

-Support at freedomain.com, and we'll work to set things straight.
+Support at freedomain.com and we'll work to set things straight.

 I appreciate your patience.